robin-andreasson/fox/README.md

 }
 ```

-#### Session
+### Session

-Session middleware, a way to store information to be used across multiple pages.
+A way to store information to be used across multiple pages.

 ```go